adamato/website/README.md

 *from this directory; not including readmes and changelogs

-To run the full server, you can either download and install nodejs, or use the compiled version if it works on your system*:
+To run the full server, you can either download and install nodejs:
 ./node/nodejs node/server.js
 Can test and run the majority of front end by clicking and dragging public/index.html into a browser nav bar.
-*it seems that this compiled version doesn't work on mac, but you can run the full server by double clicking index.html from finder.

 HOW TO CONTRIBUTE